Automated Dialogue Replacement (ADR) and How It’s Used

 What is a voice looping session?

-A voice looping session is a process of recording your voice, then repeating it again and again to form the desired sentence.
+A voice “looping” refers to the actor watching a short segment of film on a continuous loop until they nail the synchronization with their on-screen performance.
 This helps with punctuation, word spacing, and emphasis.
 This also gives the audio engineer many takes to choose from to make a final ADR comp for the film.

 How is the original and newly recorded dialogue edited to match?